 In the District of Columbia, many citizens lack access to transportation resources for immediate, urgent healthcare appointments.
 As the District’s non-emergency medical transportation (NEMT) vendor, the Department of Health Care Finance (DHCF) enlisted MTM and a consortium of community providers to help launch a program aimed at removing transportation barriers for 4,000 My Health GPS enrollees who need immediate non-emergency healthcare.

 Through this initiative, Medicaid beneficiaries who are enrolled in the My Health GPS program can receive transportation to and from medical appointments with any District Medicaid fee-for-service provider with as little as three hours advance notice.
-Running from October 16 through the end of 2017, the initiative strives to assess whether access to immediate transportation for urgent appointments removes barriers to care.
+Launching in early 2018, the initiative strives to assess whether access to immediate transportation for urgent appointments removes barriers to care.
 In support of this initiative, we’ve also added a Triage Care Coordinator to our local team through CBE provider MBI Health Services LLC.
 Eddie Awuro, a Registered Nurse, will advise us on emergency room diversion strategies and training opportunities.

 We’re proud to support the My Health GPS program as a supplement to our District-wide NEMT program for Medicaid beneficiaries, and look forward to helping DHCF realize significant opportunities for improving health outcomes and achieving cost savings through this initiative!